 In 2019, the Tricare Retiree Dental Program (TRDP) closed its doors and military retirees and their qualified dependents were transitioned to the Federal Employees Dental and Vision Insurance Program (FEDVIP).
 Closing the TRDP allowed the government to streamline operations while also providing military retirees and their families with a greater number of dental providers to choose from.
 Of course, military retirees are also able to obtain dental or vision insurance through their civilian employer if offered or pay for their dental costs directly.

-Military retirees and families are now eligible to purchase any of the dental plans offered through the FEDVIP program.
+Military retirees and families are now eligible to purchase any dental plans offered through the FEDVIP program.

 FEDVIP has a wide variety of plans from which to choose.
 Each plan has a different cost and provides different benefits.
 So you’ll have to do some reading and thinking to find out which plan might be right for you.